dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```
 To descend the tree for a node `n`, visit recursively calls itself for each of `n`'s children, which are held in the `FirstChild` linked list.

-Let’s run `findlinks` on the Go home page, piping the output of `fetch` (§1.5) to the input of `findlinks`.
+Let's run `findlinks` on the Go home page, piping the output of `fetch` (§1.5) to the input of `findlinks`.
 We've edited the output slightly for brevity.

 ```
   $ go build gopl.io/ch1/fetch